missing-semester/missing-semester/_2020/security.md

 # Exercises

 1. **Entropy.**
-    1. Suppose a password is chosen as a concatenation of five lower-case dictionary words, where each word is selected uniformly at random from a dictionary of size 100,000.
+    1. Suppose a password is chosen as a concatenation of four lower-case dictionary words, where each word is selected uniformly at random from a dictionary of size 100,000.
 An example of such a password is `correcthorsebatterystaple`.
 How many bits of entropy does this have?